 Ferns are pretty easy to grow.
-However, draughts, dry air and temperature extremes won’t help.
+However, drafts, dry air and temperature extremes won’t help.
 Ferns that are pampered and protected from things like dry air and temperature extremes will reward you with lush green fronds all year round, beautifying your indoor garden more than you could imagine.
 Let’s learn more about growing ferns indoors.

 Tips for Growing Ferns Indoors